 DAU instructional designers may be tasked with developing any of a number of different types of learning assets, ranging from complete certification and performance support courses to individual Continuous Learning (CL) modules to various types of knowledge sharing assets, such as podcasts or mobile games.
 What all of these assets share in common is that they are all designed and developed based on a set of learning outcomes known as learning objectives.

 The process of developing the objective precedes everything else in the design phase, since an instructional designer needs to clearly articulate the goals of the learning asset before defining strategies for achieving and assessing learner mastery of those goals.
-In this lesson, we will discuss how learning objectives are developed to address needs and goals identified in the analysis phase by stating what learning behaviors an audience is expected to demonstrate based on what they already know.
+In this lesson, we will discuss how learning objectives are developed to address needs and goals identified in the analysis phase by stating the learning behaviors an audience is expected to demonstrate based on what they already know.

 Section 2: What Is a Learning Objective?